Wondering how to best approach generating online community engagement?

 To create a truly global community, it is critical to support multiple languages.
 As a case in point, English speakers accounted for only about 25% of internet users in 2017.
-In order to reach 80% of the world’s internet users, more than 10 languages are needed.
+You need more than 10 languages to reach 80% of the world’s internet users.

 Imagine the exponential increase in value for the whole community of having all the content available in multiple languages.
 The real-time discussions would also be much more dynamic if everyone could understand what each other was saying, no matter their preferred language.

-The beauty of a dynamic translation connector lies in allowing members to read and write content in their language of choice, and have it dynamically translated into the preferred languages of all the other members, so they can have near real-time interactions.
+The beauty of a dynamic translation connector lies in allowing members to read and write content in their language of choice.
+That writing is then dynamically translated into the preferred languages of all the other members, so they can have near real-time interactions.

 Simply put, gamification is a way of turning a desired behavior into a game or competition to stimulate participation.
 Gamification also enables you to positively reinforce desired actions through rewards and recognition.

 Gamification can be as simple as allowing members to upvote or downvote content.
-This not only rewards relevant content through upvotes, it also makes the most popular and relevant content more visible and easily found by users.
+This rewards relevant content through upvotes and makes the most popular content more visible and easily found by users.

 Gamification can also be more complex by assigning points, levels, badges and other status-granting privileges to users, depending on the type of activity you want to encourage.
 Granting privileged status (SuperUser, MVP, etc.) based on the level of contribution drives a greater degree of participation.